Elections Canada climate advertising guidelines puts chill on green groups' advocacy

 The potential enforcement of the guidelines has sent a chill through environmental groups in the lead up to the federal election.

-"This is lunacy, and Elections Canada is not a lunatic organization, so I trust they will clarify and eliminate this ruling," federal Green Party leader Elizabeth May said.
+"This is lunacy, and Elections Canada is not a lunatic organisation, so I trust they will clarify and eliminate this ruling," federal Green Party leader Elizabeth May said.

 Surveys show that some Canadians consider climate change one of the top issues ahead of the vote.
 Only the PPC, which is polling at less than 5%, rejects it.